cedric-v/cedric-v/src/en/workshops/clarte.md

         <div>
           <h3 class="font-semibold text-[#0A6BCE] mb-2">Receiving information</h3>
           <p class="text-[#0f172a]/80">
-            You receive the Zoom link and practical information by email a few days before the workshop.
+            You receive the KMeet link and practical information by email a few days before the workshop.
           </p>
         </div>
       </div>